skycoin/teller/README.md

 The config file can be specified with `-c` or `--config` from the command line.

+Otherwise, the config file is loaded from the application data directory (defaulted to `$HOME/.teller-skycoin`), or the local working directory.

+The application data directory can be changed from the command line with `-d` or `--dir`.

 The config file uses the [toml](https://github.com/toml-lang/toml) format.

 Teller's default config is `config.toml`.
 However, you should not edit this